-&lt;sup>23 During cross-examination, Ms. Eleby admitted that she lied before the grand jury, leading the court to give the jury the following perjury instruction: "With regard to the testimony of Ms. Eleby, the Court wishes to instruct you that the testimony of a witness who has admitted that she has previously not told the truth when she was under oath before the Grand Jury should be received with caution and scrutinized with care."
+During cross-examination, Ms. Eleby admitted that she lied before the grand jury, leading the court to give the jury the following perjury instruction: "With regard to the testimony of Ms. Eleby, the Court wishes to instruct you that the testimony of a witness who has admitted that she has previously not told the truth when she was under oath before the Grand Jury should be received with caution and scrutinized with care."
 Trial Tr., Dec.
 9, 1985 at JX1:8235-36.

-&lt;sup>24 Petitioners argue that evidence that Ms. Porter lied about Alston "is particularly significant because Ms. Porter later gave trial testimony about a different defendant, Timothy Catlett... that was strikingly similar to that which she had admittedly fabricated during her first interview with police."
+Petitioners argue that evidence that Ms. Porter lied about Alston "is particularly significant because Ms. Porter later gave trial testimony about a different defendant, Timothy Catlett... that was strikingly similar to that which she had admittedly fabricated during her first interview with police."
 Pet.
 Brief at 147 (emphasis in original).
 This argument mischaracterizes Ms. Porter's testimony.
 With regard to Alston, she claimed that while in a car with him, Eleby, and several others, she overheard Alston tell Eleby that he was involved in the murder.
 See Hearing Tr., May 3, at 1796-98.
 By contrast, Porter's brief trial testimony was that while she and Catlett were sitting outside of a library, she asked him why did that to Mrs. Fuller, and he responded that "[a]ll he did was kick her and somebody else stuck the pole up in her."
 Trial Tr., Nov.
 15, 1985, at JX1-04841.
 These two instances are not "strikingly similar."
-In the first, Porter claimed to
+In the first, Porter claimed to have overheard a conversation while in a cramped car with several others present; in the second, she directly asked a good friend about his involvement in the murder, and she was extensively cross-examined about the veracity of her claim.

-Similarly, it is at least arguable that the government should have disclosed the statement from Maurice Thomas' Aunt Barbara that she did not remember him telling her that he had just witnessed a group of young men assaulting a person in the alley.
+not remember him telling her that he had just witnessed a group of young men assaulting a person in the alley.
 Maurice Thomas was an important eyewitness because he was able to identify several of the petitioners and had no apparent bias or motive to fabricate.
 He testified that while walking by the alley on the afternoon of the murder, he witnessed a large group of young men, including most of the petitioners, surround someone, pat her down, and begin to hit her.
 Trial Tr., Nov.
-13, 1984, at JX 1:4305-09.
-He ran home and told his aunt what he saw, and she told him to forget about it and keep quiet.
-Id. at JX1:4309-10.
-AUSA Goren's contemporaneous notes corroborate that Thomas did not tell his aunt that he witnessed a brutal murder, but that he saw a group of people beating someone up, and also reveal Goren's impression that Aunt Barbara was a "bit of an alcoholic."
-Goren Notes, JX2:62.
-Those facts, coupled with Maurice's testimony that she told him to forget what he had seen, might have provided a complete explanation for her failure to "remember" what Maurice told her.
+13, 1984, at JX1:4305-09.
+He ran home and told his aunt what he saw, and she told him to forget about it and keep Id.at JX1:4309-10.
+AUSA Goren's quiet. contemporaneous notes corroborate that Thomas did not tell his aunt that he witnessed a brutal murder, but that he saw a group of people beating someone up, and also reveal Goren's impression that Aunt Barbara was a "bit of an alcoholic."
+Goren Notes, Those facts, coupled with Maurice's JX2:62. testimony that she told him to forget what he had seen, might have provided a complete explanation for her failure to "remember" what Maurice told her.
 In any event, Maurice Thomas testified convincingly as to what he witnessed on October 1, 1984, he was cross examined extensively and, even if he had been impeached by testimony that Aunt Barbara did not remember him telling her that he saw someone being robbed in the alley, no juror would have concluded that he was making it all up.